-Hypoplasias are among the least-known deformities among felines, but they have a very big impact on quality of life.
-The radial (RH, front legs) and femoral (FH, hind legs) variants are hereditary birth defects that prevent the bones in the legs from developing correctly.
+Feline hypoplasias are among the least-known deformities among felines, but these conditions have a significant impact on the afflicted cat’s quality of life.
+Hypoplasia is a medical term for the incomplete development of a body part.
+The radial (RH, affecting the front legs) and femoral (FH, affecting the hind legs) variants are hereditary birth defects that prevent the bones in the legs from developing correctly.

-Most cats with radial or femoral hypoplasia can get around just fine in all but the most severe of cases.
-Cats with RH/FH will typically cope by learning to walk on their elbows, crouched, with a rocking gait.
-In the worst cases of RH, the legs are so impaired that a cat can only push themselves forward with the hind legs while using their front as a steering wheel.
+In cats severely affected by RH, the legs are so impaired that they can only push themselves forward with the hind legs while using their front end like a steering wheel.

 Litter box troubles